I. Role and Responsibility of the Board of Directors

 Inside and Non-Management Directors

-All members of the Audit, Compensation and Personnel, and Nominating and Governance Committees shall be Independent Directors.
+All members of the Audit, Compensation and Human Capital Committee, and Nominating and Governance Committees shall be Independent Directors.

 - Former Chief Executive and Other Employee Directors